-Ethica, work without obstacle, is a free internet application for internet and smartphones which proposes a digital and augmented edition of the Ethics by Spinoza (1632-1677).
+Ethica, work without obstacle, is a free internet application, a digital and augmented edition of the Ethics by Spinoza (1632-1677).

 Published in Latin in 1677, the Ethics intends to demonstrate "in the manner of surveyors" not only the existence of God, the nature and the origin of the human mind, but still the way which leads "as by the hand" to salvation and bliss.

 Thanks to an unprecedented visualization of the text, Ethica makes visible the demonstrative network of the work.
 The user can see and read freely the text, explore it in a innovative and intuitive way.

 He can share his discoveries, his questions and thus participate building a global community of readers-interpreters.

 Ethica is accessible to all, curious, specialists or lovers of Spinoza, philosophers, researchers, students.

 Written in the manner of Euclid’s Elements, the Ethics can be divided into 932 texts : definitions, axioms, postulates, propositions, demonstrations and corollaries, prefaces, scholia and appendices.

 All these texts are connected to each other by references which allow various readings which anticipate the hypertext mode.
 The application is based on this demonstrative network.

 Based on the structure offered by the demonstrative network, access to the text is done by indexing the different linear or transversal readings by direct and indirect links between the propositions.